mediamonks/MMMPreview/README.md

 @available(iOS 13, *)
 extension MMMControllerPreview {

+	// For project-wide extensions, we need the @MMMPreviewContextBuilder wrapper.
-	public static var context: MMMPreviewContextParsable {
+	@MMMPreviewContextBuilder public static var context: MMMPreviewContextParsable {
-		// We can either return an array of or a single MMMPreviewContext instance.
-		[
+		// We can use the same SwiftUI syntax here.
 		MMMPreviewContext(
 			displayName: "iPhone SE", // Will be shown as preview title, not necesary.
 			// The simulator name should exactly match.
 			layout: .simulator(name: "iPhone SE (1st generation)")
-			),
+		)

 		MMMPreviewContext(
 			displayName: "iPhone 11", // Will be shown as preview title.
 			layout: .simulator(name: "iPhone 11"),
 			scheme: .dark // Dark / light mode.
 		)
-		]
 	}
 }

 @available(iOS 13, *)
 extension MMMViewPreview {

+	// For project-wide extensions, we need the @MMMPreviewContextBuilder wrapper.
-	public static var context: MMMPreviewContextParsable {
+	@MMMPreviewContextBuilder public static var context: MMMPreviewContextParsable {
 		MMMPreviewContext(
 			// A custom width / height for your preview.
 			layout: .custom(width: 320, height: 300)
+		)
+		MMMPreviewContext(
+			layout: .custom(width: 480, height: 120)
 		)
 	}
 }